iPhone 14 Pro vs iPhone 13 Pro camera: Do you need the latest model? Amy Davies compares the iPhone 14 Pro with the iPhone 13 Pro.

 Macro photo, taken with the iPhone 14 Pro, Photo: Amy Davies

-Both produce excellently detailed shots in this mode, and once again, it’s very difficult to spot a clear difference between the two, although the iPhone 14 Pro image does give us a warmer image.
+Both produce excellently detailed shots in this mode, and once again, it’s very difficult to spot a clear difference between the two, although the iPhone 14 Pro does give a warmer looking image image.

-iPhone 14 Pro vs iPhone 13 Pro: Portrait
+iPhone 14 Pro vs iPhone 13 Pro: portraits

-Portrait mode has been available for iPhone models for quite some time.
-Despite the name, it can be used for other subjects and in recent years, the algorithms have been upgraded to cope well with other subjects such as pets.
+Portrait mode has been available for iPhone models fo some time and produces a digitally created background defocus effect to make subjects stand out more clearly.
+Despite the name, it can be used for other subjects and in recent years, the algorithms have been upgraded to cope well with others, such as pets.

 iPhone 13 Pro portrait mode (1x)